 Each year, Lakefield plays host to a number of seasonal Ontario attractions.
 Perhaps its most famous annual event is the renowned Lakefield Literary Festival.
 The Lakefield Literary Festival was created to celebrate the rich literary heritage of Lakefield and the surrounding area which includes the works of distinguished Canadian authors like Margaret Laurence, Catharine Parr Traill, Susanna Moodie and Isabella Valancy Crawford, among others, all of who lived and wrote in Lakefield.
 The festival showcases up and coming Canadian writers, and the list of past Festival presenters and hosts reads like a Who's Who of the Canadian literary scene.
 The festival is held each July on the weekend closest to Margaret Laurence's birthday.
 Margaret Laurence lived and worked in Lakefield for thirteen years, up until her death in 1987.
 The famous Margaret Laurence house, a large yellow brick house, is also a Lakefield tourist attraction.

 The Lakefield Jazz, Art and Craft Festival is a popular annual Ontario event not to be missed.
 For a dozen years, the Lakefield Jazz, Art and Craft Festival has attracted jazz fans, art collectors, families and friends to the banks of Lakefield's scenic Otonabee River for a full day of entertainment, art, interesting food and fun.
 This outdoor festival happens on the first Saturday in July and offers something of interest for young and old alike.
 Live jazz music performed by a variety of talented musicians plays throughout the day and evening.
-More than 2 dozen artisans and craftspeople offer an intriguing variety of paintings, jewelry, furniture, carvings, weaving for sale.
+More than 2 dozen artisans and craftspeople offer an intriguing variety of paintings, jewelry, furniture, carvings and craft works for sale.